department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 ----

 The API supports a search query that accepts a patient's ICN and desired medical service type.
+For auditing purposes, the API will log the `X-VA-SESSIONID` header, if it is provided.

 The medical service type is one of:
 * Audiology